lightray22/andromeda-desktop-clients/README.md

   - You will need to add `OPENSSL_ROOT_DIR` to your system environment

+# CLI Client

+The CLI client emulates using the command-line Andromeda server API, but over a remote HTTP connection and in JSON mode.

+Any features that rely on the higher privileges of the real CLI interface are not available.
+Examples:
+* Changing the database configuration file
+* PHP printr format (JSON only)
+* Changing debug/metrics output
+* Doing a request dry-run

+The general usage is the same as the real CLI interface, with an added URL and different global options.
+Parameter syntax, attaching/uploading files and using environment variables is the same.
+Batching is not yet supported.

+Run `./andromeda-cli --help` to see the available options.

+Example that shows the available API calls: `./andromeda-cli -a (url) core usage`

 # FUSE Client

+The FUSE client allows mounting Andromeda storage as local storage using FUSE.

 Run `./andromeda-fuse-cli --help` to see the available options.
 Authentication details (password, twofactor) will be prompted for interactively as required.